Miao-Cloud/CourseWork20-21/Packages/Scoring System/Documents/Manual Score.md

 This script will subtract 1 or how ever many points you wish from the score counter.

 This script should be placed on the object recieving the objects you have collected.
+Make sure the collider is set to is triggered.

 This script is only necessary if you wish to have a collection deposit mechanism.